-Liquidity risk is defined as the risk when the maturity of assets and liabilities does not match.
+Liquidity risk is the risk that arises when the maturity of assets and liabilities does not match.
 An unmatched position potentially enhances profitability, but can also increase the risk of losses.
-The Company has policies and procedures with the object of minimizing such losses.
+The Company has procedures with the object of minimising such losses such as maintaining sufficient cash and other highly liquid current assets.
+As at 31 December 2015 the management of the Company does not believe that the current maturity profile of the Company exposes itself to any material liquidity risk, taking into account the level of cash at year end.

-At 31 December 2013, the most significant financial liabilities of the Company comprised of off-balance sheet payables to the Clients under Brokerage and Custody Agreements.
-In accordance with legal accounts of the Company.
+At 31 December 2015, the most significant financial liabilities of the Company comprised of off-balance sheet payables to the Clients under Brokerage, Portfolio Management and Custody Agreements.
+In accordance with legal requirements the equivalent amounts of cash were at the same time in the clients' bank and broker accounts of the Company.
 In view of the above there was no liquidity risk related to mismatch of maturities.